socib/NC2KML/README.md

-NCToKML
+NC2KML
 =======

-The NC2KML tool is a Java library created by the Data Center of SOCIB, to generate a KML file from a NetCDF file with trajectory data.
+The NC2KML tool is a Java library, developed by SOCIB, to generate a KML file from a NetCDF file with trajectory data.

 The realese folder contains the NC2KML.jar and the libraries needed.
 The test folder contains and example to use the NC2KML.jar.